john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 4. Optional: Learns voice volumn and pitch related knowledge.
 Figures out why latency issue only happens on IOS.
 Last, learn natural language processing

 # To Readers
 Finally, as an office worker, I've put my first step in and successfully published a game application to Google Play and App Store.
 Now, it's your turn.
 Hustling after work can be extremely tough.
 I've experienced way more difficulties than the article documents.
-I'd even been thought of giving up such voice recognition project.
+I'd even thought of giving up such voice recognition project.
 However, if you never start, you're the same person after one year, five years, even ten years. **Never too late!
 Action, now!** To the "better you" in the future, the better you that you deserve!

 Ha is not a great App.
 It's the beginning to my success.
 Time for your to start, to YOUR SUCCESS.